-1.3.3 The Trustee retains responsibility for the investment strategy of the Scheme but has delegated oversight and monitoring of the implementation of its investment policies, strategies and of USSIM to its investment committee (the 'Investment Committee').
-The day to day management of the Scheme's investments, including the realisation of those investments, is delegated to USSIM, which acts as both principal investment manager and adviser.
-The Trustee also takes advice from external advisers, where appropriate.
-The Trustee's relationship with USSIM is governed by an Investment Management and Advisory Agreement ('IMAA') which covers the provision by USSIM to the Trustee of discretionary investment management, as well as certain investment advisory and ancillary services.
+1.3.3 The Trustee retains responsibility for the investment strategy of the Scheme but has delegated oversight and monitoring of the implementation of its investment policies and strategies to its investment committee (the "Investment Committee").
+Additionally, the Investment Committee oversees and monitors the investment management activities and performance of USSIM and the quality of the advice that USSIM provides.
+The day-to-day management of the Scheme's investments, including the purchase or sale of those investments, is delegated to USSIM, which acts as both principal investment manager and principal investment adviser.
+The Trustee also takes advice from external advisers as required.
+The Trustee's relationship with USSIM is governed by an Investment Management and Advisory Agreement ("IMAA"), which covers the provision by USSIM to the Trustee of discretionary investment management, as well as certain investment advisory and ancillary services.
 USSIM is focused on delivering the investment requirements of the Scheme and it may, if appropriate and within the terms of the IMAA, allocate investment mandates to external managers and agree fees for such services on behalf of the Trustee.
 USSIM recovers its costs from the Scheme through the Trustee.